Cooking with Spring Garlic

 Tomato & Chorizo Pasta with Spring Garlic

-- Preheat oven to 180°C. Line a baking tray with baking paper.
-Lay tomatoes on trat and drizzle with a little olive oil.
+1. Preheat oven to 180°C. Line a baking tray with baking paper.
+Lay tomatoes on tray and drizzle with a little olive oil.
 Cook for 20-25 minutes or until collapsed and lightly caramelised.

-- Cook pasta in a large saucepan of boiling water according to packet instruction or until al dente.
+5. Cook pasta in a large saucepan of boiling water according to packet instruction or until al dente.
 Drain pasta, add chorizo, roasted cherry tomatoes and tomato sauce.
-Toss pasta in saucepan to cot.
+Toss pasta in saucepan to coat.

 Iron Chef Shellie received spring garlic samples courtesy of Australian Garlic Pty.
 Ltd.